studiokloek/sounds-packer/README.md

 # sounds-packer
-Pack sounds for using in our project setup, right now for internal use, maybe usefull for the world later...
+Packs sounds for using in our current project setup.
+Right now built for internal use, maybe usefull for the world later...

 # Installation
 ```